 It took fifty years after his death for the right scientist, Commander Halitosis, to discover his research, tweak it and win the right for human trials.

-Egesta ultimately was given credit for revolutionizing human waste management and ending the human shit problem, but sadly Halitosis would always be associated with bad breath that will likely last eternity.
+Egesta ultimately was given credit for revolutionizing human waste management and ending the human shit problem, but sadly Halitosis doomed himself into an association with bad breath that will likely last eternity.